 “Shut up!
 Who do you think you are saying that to me—what are you even looking at?!”
 Ludwig snapped.
 “You’re thinking it too, aren’t you?!
 Just like her!
 I’m useless, pathetic now—that’s all you see!
 I can’t even see this damned war to the end!”

 Werner Waltz, 12 years old, hands still burning from his most recent lesson met his brother’s gaze evenly.
-It was unsightly behavior.
+His brother’s behavior was unsightly.

 “Luddy,” came a whisper by the doorway.

 A young girl stood at the threshold.
 Her blonde hair cascaded down her back like a veil, and her wistful eyes were just beginning to drip with tears.